|Camp Information & Fees|

-Liz McMillan enters her fifth season as an assistant swimming and diving coach in Happy Valley.
-A distance specialist during her time at the University of Connecticut, McMillan has the reputation as one of the top recruiters in the nation.
-A four-time BIG EAST finalist while on campus in Storrs, Conn., McMillian made stops Virginia Tech and Florida State before landing on the University Park campus for the 2008-09 season.
+A freestyle specialist during her time at the University of Connecticut, McMillan has the reputation as one of the top recruiters in the nation.
+A four-time Big East finalist while on campus in Storrs, Conn., McMillian made stops at Virginia Tech and Florida State before landing on the University Park campus for the 2008-09 season.